NelosG/Bimap/README.md

-## Implementation of homework Bimap_Task within the framework of the C ++ course at ITMO university
+## Implementation of homework Bimap_Task within the framework of the C++ course at ITMO university